Peppered Beef Jerky

 This post may contain affiliate links.
 Please read our disclosure policy.

 This Peppered Beef Jerky recipe is packed with classic jerky flavor and a black pepper kick.
 It’s the perfect recipe to try if you’re making beef jerky for the first time.
-While I prefer to dehydrate my beef jerky on my smoker, I’ve included adaptations in this recipe so you can make it in an oven or classic dehydrator as well.
+I dehydrate my beef jerky on my smoker, but I’ve included adaptations for the oven and classic dehydrator.

-Beef jerky is one of my favorite things to make, be it on the smoker, in the oven, or in a dehydrator.
+Beef jerky is one of my favorite things to make.
+Be it on the smoker, in the oven, or in a dehydrator, I just love it.
 Jerky is that awesome meaty treat that you can take with you anywhere – camping, hiking, work, school, and more!

-Before you dive into making your own beef jerky, let’s talk a bit about selecting the right meat to make into jerky.
+Before making your own beef jerky, let’s talk about selecting the right meat to make into jerky.
 This step is key.
 You want to get the right meat to ensure your jerky comes out the right texture.

 Once you have your meat selected, you’ll need to get that perfect jerky thin slice.
 If you plan on slicing your own meat, I recommend putting your roast in the freezer for 30 minutes to an hour before slicing.
 The chilled roast will be more firm and you will get a much better result with more even slices.
 If you aren’t slicing at home, find a good butcher and buy your roast from them.
 They will be more than happy to do the slicing for you!
 I typically tell the butcher at the counter that I am planning to make jerky and need my slices at about a “2” setting on their slicer.